 Once you have determined which options to remove and have checked the box next to each one, you can choose “Delete” from the drop-down and then click on “Apply”.
 This will remove the options from the table.
 After that, don’t forget to optimize the WordPress database.

 This is another nice tool included with the plugin.
 The Scheduled Tasks tab allows you to see all of the WordPress cron jobs and each individual schedule.
-Once you click “Detect orphan tasks” you will be able to determine if any orphan tasks are running.
+Once you click “Scan tasks” you will be able to determine if any orphan tasks are running.

 This tab will give you an overview of your WordPress system and your database.
-From here you can turn on/off the plugin on the admin menu and disable the Welcome Message.
-You can also disable the WordPress database tables clean up warning message.
+From here you can turn on/off the plugin left menu and show the plugin menu under tools.

 Final Thoughts: How to Clean and Optimize Your WordPress Database